petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

-and these days I use [Mambaforge](https://conda-forge.org/download/) instead of Anaconda, but the ecosystems are compatible with each other, so I figured I could give it a shot with my Mambaforge environment.
+and these days I use [Mambaforge](https://conda-forge.org/download/) instead of Anaconda, but the ecosystems are largely compatible with each other, so I figured I could give it a shot with my Mambaforge environment.
 The `pip install` commands worked fine:

 ![Naively installing with pip.](/images/repro-fail/pip-install.png)

-So I tried running `python plot.py` to generate the figures, but that actually doesn't do anything without some additional options, which was apparent from the help output printed to the terminal.
+So I tried running `python plot.py` to generate the figures, but that actually doesn't do anything without some additional options (bad docs, me-from-the-past,) which was apparent from the help output printed to the terminal.
 So I ran `python plot.py --all` to generate all of the figures, and here was the result: